Wisconsin Student Loans

 Wisconsin residents and non-residents who are interested in attending a four-year public college may likely be persuaded in part by the affordable cost of attendance.
 For example, in the spring of 2015, at the University of Wisconsin, Milwaukee residents with a full course load of 12-18 credits per semester were assessed $4,695.41 for tuition only.
 Non-residents within these same parameters were charged $9,559.61 per semester, and these fees include the school’s segregated fees.
 Qualifying students with Michigan residency or MSEP status were assessed lower tuition fees than non-residents.

 Students may think that states offer student loans, but in general, this is not the case.
-The state of Wisconsin does not appear to have a student lending program.
+The state of Wisconsin does not have a student lending program.
 However, most students will find that the federal government and private banks meet their needs when it comes to funding higher education.